SymfonyCasts/symfony5/sfcasts/ep2-fundamentals/service-config.md

-# Service Config & Non-Autowireable Argumens
+# Service Config & Non-Autowireable Arguments

 At your terminal, run